 Is the Cost of Senior Living Facilities Your Biggest Concern?

-For many, senior living facilities’ cost is a major hurdle, but it’s not the thing that’s truly affecting their decisions about choosing to change their living situation.
+For many, the cost of senior living facilities is a major hurdle, but it’s not the thing that’s truly affecting their decisions about choosing to change their living situation.

 Feeling apprehensive about taking steps towards moving into a senior living facility, or moving your loved ones into one, isn’t abnormal.
-Many people who come to us with questions about making the move are stuck on stigmas of the old school “nursing homes,” senior living communities, and assisted living facilities.
+Many people who come to us with questions about making the move are stuck on the stigma of the old school nursing homes.

-Most are concerned about living a dignified, independent lifestyle after entering a senior living facility.
-Feeling as though their freedoms will be taken, and their quality of life will be diminished.
+Most are concerned about living a dignified, independent lifestyle after entering a senior living facility, feeling as though their freedoms will be taken away and their quality of life will be diminished.

 But it doesn’t have to be that way.

-Senior Services of America’s Care Facilities: We Run on Integrity & Empowerment
+Senior Services of America’s Care Facilities: We Run on Integrity and Empowerment

 What does the quality of life look like for you or your family members?
 Does it mean cooking the family favorite anytime they come to visit?
-Maybe it means going on drives along the coast or heading to the grocery store every Sunday.
+Maybe it means going on scenic drives or heading to the grocery store every Sunday.

 Quality senior living facilities, like Senior Services of America facilities, put you and your loved one’s quality of life at the forefront of our minds.